-Hummingbirds are some of the most highly anticipated backyard birds in North America, but when do hummingbirds migrate?
-Knowing when these small birds make their seasonal movements can help backyard birders be prepared to welcome them to and from their yards, gardens and feeders.
+Hummingbirds are some of the most highly anticipated backyard birds in North America.
+Knowing when these small birds make their seasonal movements can help backyard birders be prepared to welcome them to and from their yards, gardens, and feeders.

 About Hummingbird Migration